pmcharrison/psynet-mirror/docs/implementations/imitation_chains.rst

    then one will have to implement a custom :meth:`~psynet.trial.imitation_chain.ImitationChainNode.summarise_trials` method.

-5. Create an instance of :class:`~psynet.trial.imitation_chain.ImitationChainMaker`,
+5. Create an instance of :class:`~psynet.trial.imitation_chain.ImitationChainTrialMaker`,
    filling in its constructor parameter list with reference to the classes you created above, and insert it into your experiment's timeline.